 With so many options today, there is literally something for everybody.
 The new lighter weight of the B25 is a great excuse to re-scope my rifle, as I have become quite accustomed to having more scope than some would deem needed.
 I think there is plenty of room for larger tactical style optics in the hunting realm, obviously they will only appeal to those willing to carry it.
 I for one have seen the value of these scopes, and the advantage they give me.

 I hit the field with the B25 in earnest, after some range time which consisted of a couple rifles chambered in 308win, 300wm, and also a big one chambered in 408 Cheytac.
-I figured if the big calibers didn’t hurt the B25, then surely my SR A1 Covert wouldn’t do it any harm.
+I figured if the big calibers didn’t hurt the B25, then surely my Desert Tech SRS A1 Covert wouldn’t do it any harm.
 Most of my shooting was using my little Short Action Customs 223 Remington barrrel, but I also shot 6.5CM, 308win, and 338LM with it.
 Again, the quick re-zeroing of the turrets made these transitions very easy.
 The high magnification of the scope was also very handy when trying to shoot tiny groups on paper, something I am not very good at, so I avoid it whenever possible.
-It also proved valuable when shooting at distances beyond what most routine shots are taken at, I managed to shoot an 18 inchish group at 1133yds with my little 223.
+It also proved valuable when shooting at distances beyond what most routine shots are taken at, I managed to shoot an 18 inchish group at 1133yds with my little 223 Rem.
 Through the clear 25X I could see my trace coming down on the target, and the impacts and voids left by my bullets.
 Switching from one target to another I dialed back and forth, the audible clicks were also crisp, allowing me to count them even if I wasn’t looking up at the turret.
 I also noticed the magnification ring was not as stiff as many other scopes I have used, I don’t think a cattail would be needed on these scopes but for serious competition.

 Shooting with this scope felt like a chat with an old friend, everything where it was and as it should be.
 Dope lined up meticulously where I expected it to, and nothing ever surprised me.
 I found it difficult to find a downside to the B25.
 Of course for a scope mounted to a mountain rifle such as mine, you could always wish for something lighter, or more compact.
 But I fear until new manufacturing and materials become available, it will be hard to make them much lighter, or smaller.
 But I am sure that when it happens, companies like US Optics will be the first to bring them to market.